rothavanathan/LHL-final-project/README.md

 Layers a music application that allows a user to isolate stems of a song for teaching or recreational purposes.
 It is a sleek and responsive app that uses a React JS frontend with an Express JS and Node JS backend.

 The main functionality of the app is the isolation of stems in a song to use within a project i.e. Billy Learning Bass from Another One Bites the Dust.
 Projects can be located in isolation or within collections that help users organise workflow.
+You can also make notes on projects to further optimise organisation.
 Account management is included and users can store and persist their work.
 All data is stored and retrieved from a database API using PostgresSQL.

 Technologies used include React, Material UI, WebPack, Babel, Axios client-side, Node.js, Express.js, Postgres server-side, and WebPack Dev Server.